Biggest Midgard from the DDR upcycled scissor lamp in steel look with shade made of aluminium

 The mechanical system of the lamp functions perfectly.

 The lamp is marked on the hinge with “MIDGARD DDRP”.

 The electrical equipment was renewed and refurbished with a three-wire system and a black cloth coated cord was used.

-The light is operated by a rotary switch located on the cord.
+The light is operated clockwise by a rotary switch located on the head.